Agcom/bson/README.md

 The following functions can be found in the `com.github.agcom.bson.serialization.Bson` class.

-> Doesn't support deprecated bson types.
+> Doesn't support some of deprecated bson types.

 - `toBson` and `fromBson`: The above example :point_up:.